I have turned 18 and would like to update my contact info

 If you have turned 18 since joining the clinic, we will need to confirm or update your contact information.

-If the information we have on file for you already has been updated and/or it is still accurate, we will still need you to come in to the clinic to sign a new contact authorization form, to make sure the permission is granted under your own name.
+If the information we have on file for you already has been updated and/or it is still accurate, we will still need you to sign a new contact authorization form, to make sure the permission is granted under your own name.

 What if I can't Visit the clinic?